Inference on covariance structure in high-dimensional multi-view data: Introduction

 The results in \eqref{eq:conditional_distribution} can easily be generalized to more than two views.
 Equations \eqref{eq:covariances} and \eqref{eq:conditional_distribution} illustrate that the joint modeling of multiple views facilitates straightforward inferences on the covariance structure as well as the prediction of variables in certain views given the others.

-\citet{mofa} adopted a Bayesian approach to fitting model \eqref{eq:mofa} using spike-and-slab priors \citep{spike_slab} to infer which factors are active in each view. \citet{mofa+, mefisto} expanded this approach, allowing for group structure and spatial correlation across observations, respectively.
-The posterior is approximated using mean-field variational inference, which is likely to substantially underestimate uncertainty and lacks guarantees on accuracy of the posterior approximation.
+\citet{gfa, gfa_2, mofa} adopt a Bayesian approach to fitting model \eqref{eq:mofa} using automatic relevance determination or spike-and-slab priors \citep{spike_slab} to infer which factors are active in each view. \citet{mofa+, mefisto, mofa_flex} expand \citet{mofa}'s approach, allowing for group structure and spatial correlation across observations. \citet{motl} develop a transfer learning approach to improve inference on small target datasets leveraging larger datasets and \citet{domain} allow for the incorporation of prior information.
+The posterior is approximated using mean-field variational inference, which is likely to substantially underestimate uncertainty and lacks guarantees on accuracy of the posterior approximation. \citet{bgfa_sparse} infer the factor loadings with global-local shrinkage priors and compute a point estimate via an Expectation-Maximization algorithm.

 Alternatively, Gibbs samplers or other Markov chain Monte Carlo algorithms can be developed for posterior computation under model \eqref{eq:mofa}.
 However, these sampling algorithms can suffer from slow convergence and mixing even for single-view factor models when data are high dimensional.
 Additionally, shrinkage priors that are used to identify the number of active factors and in which view each factor is active can be highly sensitive to hyperparameter choice, calling for non-trivial and computationally intensive tuning routines.